MaxIV-KitsControls/mtango-py/README.md

 ##### Differences between original and Python implementation
 mtango-py supports only reading data from Tango.
 That means that only `GET` and `OPTIONS` HTTP methods are implemented.
+For all endpoints and methods described in the API documentation but not implemented in mtango-py the server will return HTTP `501 Not Implemented` response.
 There is no support for authorization in the current version, all auth details provided will just be ignored.
 The `TANGO_HOST` part of the URL is only for the compability, regardless of the values passed there, the server will always use system-wide `TANGO_HOST` for database connection.
 Currently, there is no support for filters and ranges.